 • African Penguins – African penguins or Jackass Penguins originate from warm places such as South Africa and some parts of the coastal areas of Namibia.

-• Royal Penguins – Royal penguins are natives from some parts of Australia have a full face that is white in color.
+• Royal Penguins – Royal penguins are natives from some parts of Australia and have a full face that is white.

 • Gentoo Penguins – Gentoo penguins have white stripes around their eyes towards their heads.